Old devices drive corporate, government computing

 Dimension Data puts the amount of old kit in corporations and government departments down to organisations sweating their assets.

 This makes perfect sense.
 There’s not much everyday users can do with a brand new PC that they can’t do with a six-year-old personal computer.
-Indeed, as more applications move from the desktop to the cloud, there’s less need for local processing power or storage which in turn means less pressure to update hardware.
+Indeed, as more applications move from the desktop to the cloud, there’s less need for beefing up local processing power or storage.
+This, in turn, means there is even less pressure to update hardware.

 One other conclusion I draw from this research is that either the BYOD revolution isn’t happening, or, if it is, the devices are not connected to the networks Dimension Data watches.